Skip to content

 • Shutdown is graceful: In-flight jobs complete before teardown runs.

-See examples/consumer.py and examples/callable_factory/ in the repository for working examples.
+See examples/consumer.py in the repository for a working example.